-- to express and defend the needs and opinions of European managers on current topics such as sustainable development, environmental protection, active ageing, energy self-sufficiency, lifelong learning, active ageing, equal opportunities, promotion of diversity.
+- we express and defend the needs and opinions of European managers on current topics such as sustainable development, environmental protection, active ageing, energy self-suffciency, lifelong learning, active ageing, equal opportunities or diversity.

 Managers were among the first categories to understand the need to have a representative organisation at international level.
 In 1951 the French, German and Italian confederations of managers and executives founded the CIC (International Confederation of Managers).
 Driven by the desire to participate more actively in the European Social Dialogue and the unification process, this international confederation evolved into a European-based confederation, the CEC – Confédération Européenne des Cadres, which was founded in 1989.

 The French, German and Italian federations of managers and executives formed the CIC (International Confederation of Managers).